What is Arbitration?

 arbitrator, either chosen consensually by the parties or appointed by

-powers to investigate, hear evidence and provide a decision binding on
+powers to hear evidence, oral submissions, testimony and provide a

 A. Any trade union or employer which is party to a collective agreement

 Relations Code.
 Conditions do apply, but the parties must first have exhausted the grievance

 procedure in their collective agreement before making an application to